panda3d/panda3d-docs/programming/models-and-actors/loading-actors-and-animations.rst

       from direct.actor.Actor import Actor

-   Once the model is loaded, the actor object must be constructed, and the model and animations must be loaded:
+   Once this is done, the actor object can be constructed, and the model and animations can be loaded.

-   Loading each animation requires a tuple: the name one is giving the animation and the path to the animation.
-This entire process can be shortened to a single command:
+   Loading each animation requires a dictionary, where each key is a meaningful name given to the animation and the corresponding value is the path to the animation file.

+   All of the above can be written as a single statement:

    .. code-block:: python